 Veterans to return to Normandy for first time for 75th anniversary of D-Day

-With each passing day, hundreds of World War II veterans are laid to rest – but, their stories of sacrifice, resilience and victory are forever etched in American history.
+LAS VEGAS -- With each passing day, hundreds of World War II veterans are laid to rest – but, their stories of sacrifice, resilience and victory are forever etched in American history.

 As the 75th anniversary of D-Day approaches, organizations like Forever Young, help ensure that the Greatest Generation is never forgotten.
 The group is sending more than a dozen veterans to France to revisit the place where they gave up so much.